sayanarijit/sayanarijit.github.io/src/site/notes/Configuration Environments and Secrets.md

 ## Combining All 3

-- Configuration variables should be public and easy to find i.e. defined in the codebase of the program, preferably one single file.
+- Configuration variables should be public and easy to find i.e. defined in the codebase of the program as a single source of truth, i.e. one single file.
 - Values for configuration variables should either be public (defined in the codebase), or should come from the environment.
-- Values that are defined in the codebase should not contain secrets, and should be common to all environments.
+- Values that are defined in the codebase should not contain plain text secrets, but may contain encrypted secrets.
-- Values that are defined in the environment may contain secrets and mostly be unique to each environment (except common secrets which are rare).
+- Values that are defined in the environment should preferebly serve as switches, and may contain secrets.
-- Environments should be encrypted and protected as they will contain secrets.
+- Environments should be encrypted, isolated and protected as they may contain secrets and access to critical services.

 ## Proof of Concept